 The version offers features for integrating your Testlab with Atlassian Jira issue tracker.
 Implementation includes a true two-way synchronization module which enables you to synchronize the issues in real time between your Testlab and Jira deployments.
 This way you can continue to use your established method of working with issues with Jira and be more productive with requirement and test case planning and test execution with Testlab.

-To keep you up to date with events in the project you are currently logged in Testlab delivers you real time events.
-The events are presented as floating notifications at top right corner of the user interface.
+To keep you up to date with events in the project you are currently logged in Testlab delivers you real-time events.
+The events are presented as floating notifications at the top right corner of the user interface.
 Clicking the notification opens up the associated asset in your Testlab.

 A new dashboard widget is offered to easily communicate with the users in your testing project.

 A project notice board offers a place to store your shared project assets and publish announcements.
-Announcements can be targeted to specific user roles and optionally tagged as important which delivers the announcement to all users on next login in a pop up window.
-By default test managers and project managers can manage the content of project’s notice board but new permission keys are included to control who can publish the content.
-In addition to this all administrator users of your company can publish company wide announcements which are shown to users in all projects in your company.
+Announcements can be targeted to specific user roles and optionally tagged as important which delivers the announcement to all users on the next login in a pop-up window.
+By default test managers and project managers can manage the content of the project’s notice board but new permission keys are included to control who can publish the content.
+In addition to this, all administrator users of your company can publish company-wide announcements that are shown to users in all projects in your company.

 Testlab’s test case hierarchy tree is enhanced with a new set of filters which make it easier to highlight the test cases for re-testing.